docker/docs/get-started/index.md

 ![Container stack example](https://www.docker.com/sites/default/files/Container%402x.png)

-Containers can share a single kernel, and the only information packaged in a container image is the executable and its package dependencies, which never need to be installed on the host system.
-These processes run like native processes, and you can manage them individually by running commands like `docker ps` -- just like you would run `ps` on Linux to see any other active executable.
+Containers can share a single kernel, and the only information that needs to be in a container image is the executable and its package dependencies, which never need to be installed on the host system.
+These processes run like native processes, and you can manage them individually by running commands like `docker ps` -- just like you would run `ps` on Linux to see active processes.
+Finally, because they contain all their dependencies, there is no configuration entanglement; a containerized app "runs anywhere."

 ## Setup